 Below is a list of western (or thereabouts) European cities, with links to the latest information I could find on fluoride concentrations in the public water supplies of those cities.
 For each of the 5 most populous countries, namely England, France, Germany, Italy, and Spain, the 5 most populous cities or metropolitan areas have been listed.
 For the other countries with populations of at least 4 million, I have attempted to provide data for the 3 most populous communities in each country.

 The fluoride concentrations are predominantly much lower than the 0.7 to 1.0 ppm nominal concentrations most commonly used for artificial water fluoridation, and mostly below 0.2 ppm.
 The information is not complete, and I’m only proficient in English so it’s possible there are some mistakes, but there has been no selective reporting.
 Apart from in Ireland, which inflicts forced-fluoridation on everyone with a public water supply, the only community on the list which is artificially fluoridated is Birmingham, England.
-No other cities had fluoride concentrations consistently above 0.5 ppm, though Copenhagen is in the ballpark, and Valencia is listed as 0.3 to 0.7 ppm.
+No other cities had fluoride concentrations consistently above 0.5 ppm, though Copenhagen is in the ballpark.
 Information on bottled water is listed at the bottom of the page.

 Note that even though the fluoride concentrations are overwhelmingly low in comparison to those used for forced-fluoridation, they are not necessarily safe.
 The idea that naturally occurring fluoride is more or less harmless is a myth, and as a point of reference, the fluoride concentration of breastmilk is around 0.004 ppm (equivalent to 4 parts per billion).
 Fluoride is a highly toxic, cumulative poison.
 All figures below are in parts per million (ppm), or equivalently milligrams per litre (mg/L).